dekuNukem/Kentucky_Route_Zero_Official_Developer_Wiki/README.md

 ## Spoiler alert!

+This wiki features...

-This wiki features spoilers from Act 1 to Act 4.
-(Act 5 was unreleased at the time)
+* Spoilers from Act 1 to Act 4 (Act 5 was unreleased at the time)

-It contains what can be considered official interpretations of themes and plot points in the game, as well as detailed narrative summary, character design notes, overworld design notes, character developments, GDC talk notes, and countless fascinating tidbits.
+* Official interpretations of themes and plot points

+* Detailed narrative summary

+* Character and overworld design notes

+* Sources of inspiration

+* Scrapped scenes, locations, plot lines, and cut content

+* GDC talk notes

+* Countless fascinating and behind-the-scene tidbits!

 ## Credits